-- (5) A summary itemizing the exceedances by cause. - (6) Continuous Monitoring system instrument downtime, except for zero (0) and span checks, which shall be reported separately, shall include the following: - (A) Date of downtime. - (B) Time of commencement. - (C) Duration of each downtime. - (D) Reasons for each downtime. - (E) Nature of system repairs and adjustments - (e) In order to document the compliance status with Condition D.19.3, the Permittee shall submit a quarterly summary of the monthly firing rates at F-801A, F-801B, and F-801C, and monthly emissions of SO2 from F-801A, F-801B, and F-801C not later than thirty (30) days after the end of the quarter being reported. - (f) To document compliance with Condition D.19.5(b), the Permittee shall submit reports pursuant to 40 CFR 60, Subpart GGGa, as specified in Section F.9. - (g) Section C General Reporting Requirements contains the Permittee's obligation with regard to the reporting required by Paragraphs (a), (c), (d) and (e) of this condition.
+- (5) A summary itemizing the exceedances by cause. - (6) Continuous Monitoring system instrument downtime, except for zero (0) and span checks, which shall be reported separately, shall include the following: - (A) Date of downtime. - (B) Time of commencement. - (C) Duration of each downtime. - (D) Reasons for each downtime. - (E) Nature of system repairs and adjustments - (e) RESERVED - (f) To document compliance with Condition D.19.5(b), the Permittee shall submit reports pursuant to 40 CFR 60, Subpart GGGa, as specified in Section F.9. - (g) Section C General Reporting Requirements contains the Permittee's obligation with regard to the reporting required by Paragraphs (a), (c), and (d) of this condition.
 A quarterly report does require a certification that meets the requirements of 326 IAC 2-7-6(1) by a "responsible official" as defined by 326 IAC 2-7-1(35).

-SECTION D.20 EMISSIONS UNIT OPERATION CONDITIONS - Catalytic Refining Unit
+EMISSIONS UNIT OPERATION CONDITIONS - Catalytic Refining Unit

-(t) The Catalytic Refining Unit (CRU), identified as Unit ID 201, which removes sulfur from petroleum naphthas and distillates.
+- (t) The Catalytic Refining Unit (CRU), identified as Unit ID 201, which removes sulfur from petroleum naphthas and distillates.
 Naphtha or distillate feed is mixed with hydrogen, heated in process furnaces and passed over a catalyst bed inside one of two reactor trains, identified as D-114 and D-105, to convert sulfur compounds to hydrogen sulfide.
 Hydrogen sulfide is subsequently removed from the product by distillation followed by scrubbing with an amine.
-The CRU includes the following emission sources and may include insignificant activities listed in Section A.4 of this permit:

-(1) Two (2) heaters, all of which burn refinery gas, natural gas, or liquified petroleum gas:
+The CRU includes the following emission sources and may also include insignificant activities listed in Section A.4 of this permit: - (1) Two (2) heaters, all of which burn refinery gas, natural gas, or liquified petroleum gas: